tuttiq/tuttiq.me/content/posts/10-years-into-my-career.md

 ---
-title: 10 Years Into My Career
+title: 10 Years Into My Career (& lessons learned so far)
-subtitle: And lessons learned so far
+subtitle: From software engineer to group manager.
+From São Paulo to London and Tokyo.
 category:
   - Career
 tags: